-Exchange traded funds (ETFs) are popular investment vehicles for DIY investors to diversify their portfolios and grow wealth over the long term.
+Exchange-traded funds (ETFs) are popular investment vehicles for DIY investors to diversify their portfolios and grow wealth over the long term.
 Many ETFs have very low expense ratios.
-There are also a wide variety of options, so you can select one that fits with your investment goals and your own personal situation.
+There are also a wide variety of options, so you can select one that fits your investment goals and your situation.

 We’re going to look at some of the best ETFs for the long-term growth of your wealth.
-For those investing for retirement or other long-term goals, ETFs can be an excellent buy-and-hold asset.
+ETFs can be an excellent buy-and-hold asset for those investing for retirement or other long-term goals.
+Essentially, you’ll get a portfolio of growth stocks with a single fund.

 The purpose of this article is to highlight some ETFs that may be a good fit for long-term investors.
 This is not investment advice.
-If you have questions about your own finances, be sure to seek personalized help from a financial professional.
+If you have questions about your finances, seek personalized help from a financial professional.

 How to Invest in ETFs

 Investing in ETFs is simple, which is one of the reasons why they’re so popular.
 You may already have an account that allows you to purchase ETFs, but if not, here are three options worth considering.

 Public.com is an investing app that allows you to trade stocks and ETFs, including all of the ETFs featured in this article.
 You’ll get commission-free trades and the ability to purchase fractional shares.

 One of the interesting ways that Public.com stands out from other investing apps is through social features and functionality.
 The app is a cross between investing app and social media platform.
 You can follow investors, connect with your friends, and learn from other people.
 If you’re looking for a user-friendly investing app, Public.com is a great choice.